Staff

 Climate Justice Program Manager

-Emilia comes to FFL with experience at the intersection of operations management and education in support of climate justice, youth development programs, and the disability community.
 Emilia holds a BS in Psychology and French and an MSPH in Environmental Public Health and Development from Tulane University.
-Her multicultural background and understanding of our world’s interconnectivity drive her passion for intersectional work that furthers health, equity, and justice.
-Contact Emilia at eaguinaga@foundationforlouisiana.org
+Her multicultural background and understanding of the world's interconnectedness drive her passion for intersectional work that furthers these goals.

 Cherrie Barthelemy